aniyomiorg/aniyomi-website/src/help/guides/backups.md

 You can transfer downloaded manga/anime chapters from one version of **Aniyomi** to another.

 ::: guide
-You can do this by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_downloads"/> and then set the download directory to that of the download folder of your old **Aniyomi**, then restore the backup.
+You can do this by going to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_downloads"/> and then set the download directory to that of the download folder of your old **Aniyomi**, then restore the backup.
 :::

 ## How do I make Aniyomi automatically backup?